-Joel McHale Reveals He Discovered He Was Dyslexic After His Son Was Diagnosed
+Joel McHale Reveals He Discovered He Was Dyslexic After Son's Diagnosis

 “One was being diagnosed, and the doctor goes, and she was describing all of the symptoms, and I was like, ‘That’s what I have,'” said the Community alum.
 “And she goes, ‘Oh I was wondering which one it was because it’s passed down.'”

-“He would never really admit it for a long time,” shared McHale, who added that both he and his father have trouble remembering people’s names.

-“He can’t remember names just like I can’t,” said McHale, adding that “if it’s just two people I’m fine.”
+The actor-comedian revealed that his father also “clearly has dyslexia.”
+“He would never really admit it for a long time… He can’t remember names just like I can’t,” said McHale, noting that “if it’s just two people I’m fine.”

 RELATED: PHOTOS: Comedian Joel McHale Is Selling His Seriously Stylish Home for $2.4 Million

-Later on in the podcast, Shepard asked McHale if being “labeled a slow-starter” growing up impacted the star as an adult.
+Later on in the podcast, Shepard asked McHale if being “labeled a slow-starter” growing up impacted him as an adult.

 “No, I decided not to pursue pop music,” teased McHale before seriously explaining that he “always thought [he] was going to show ’em.”